sethhall/domain-tld/README.rst

 Domain-TLD
 ==========

-This package is a Bro script library that give Bro users the ability to efficiently discover if a given domain name is effectively a TLD.
-It was created to help Bro developers easily discover if domains like `google.uk.co` are effectively TLDs.
+This package is a Zeek script library that give developers the ability to efficiently discover if a given domain name is effectively a TLD.
+It was created to help Zeek developers easily discover if domains like `google.uk.co` are effectively TLDs.
 It avoids the trouble of splitting on periods and making the incorrect assumption that `uk` is the interesting component of the name.
 It also has functionality to extract the domain and subdomain from the FQDN.